 Whether you like to fish, float or paddle, it’s time to get out for fun on the water this summer.
-Just a short drive from Yakima takes you to several stunning lakes and rivers where you can refresh yourself under sunny skies with abundant recreation and leisure activities.
-Float, paddle or raft Yakima Valley rivers, enjoy stand-up paddle boarding (SUP) for beginners and experts alike or fish pristine lakes and experience Washington’s only blue ribbon trout stream.
-We’ve listed the most popular spots for SUP, kayaking, canoeing, rafting and fishing, but there are many more lakes and rivers to explore.
+Just a short drive from Yakima takes you to several stunning lakes and rivers where you can refresh yourself with abundant adventures to be found.
+Float Yakima Valley rivers, enjoy stand-up paddle boarding (SUP) for beginners and experts alike or fish pristine lakes and experience Washington’s only blue ribbon trout stream.
+Here are some of the most popular spots for SUP, kayaking, canoeing, rafting and fishing, but you can find many more lakes and rivers to explore.

-- Silver Beach Resort features a day use area with sandy beach access, camping, cabins, motel rooms, a designated swimming area, a boat launch, a convenience store and a small restaurant.
-The beach area is shallow quite far out during the early summer, making it a great place for SUP beginners.
+Silver Beach Resort features a day use area with sandy beach access, camping, cabins, motel rooms, a designated swimming area, a boat launch, a convenience store and a small restaurant.
+The beach area is shallow quite far out during portions of the summer, making it a great place for SUP beginners.
 You’ll even find a small island a short distance offshore to paddle out to.

-Clear Lake is a beautiful, much smaller lake just to the west of Rimrock Lake off Highway 12.
-You’ll find a small dock and picnic area with restrooms on the south side of the lake.
-Clear Lake is a lovely, peaceful place to explore by kayak, canoe or SUP.
+You’ll find Clear Lake, beautiful, much smaller lake just to the west of Rimrock Lake off Highway 12.
+Discover a small dock and picnic area with restrooms on the south side of the lake.
+For non-motorized vessels only, Clear Lake is a lovely, peaceful place to explore by kayak, canoe or SUP.
 This lake has two small dams on the east end and a small island.
 There is a great shallow area to learn to SUP in small cove next to boat launch.
 There are two campgrounds nearby and a designated day use area on the north side of the lake.
 The fishing season is open year round for fishing planted and carryover rainbow trout.

-Yakima River Canyon is a popular destination for floating and fishing.
+The Yakima River Canyon is a popular destination for floating, fishing and paddling.
 The Yakima River is Washington’s only blue ribbon trout stream, making it a haven for Pacific Northwest fly fishing.
 Red’s Fly Shop, located at the beautiful Canyon River Ranch is your source for fly fishing gear and expert-led guided trips and classes.
 Be sure to check out Red’s University of Fly Fishing classes for anglers of all levels.
-The best time to catch fish is May through August, so now’s the time to book your fishing adventure.
+The best time to catch fish is May through end of August, so now’s the time to book your fishing adventure.

-- For those who prefer floating to fishing, the Yakima River provides a perfect, leisurely trip downstream with the dramatic canyon cliffs rising on both sides of the river.
-The Umtanum Recreation Area is where most put in rafts, tubes or paddle boards to float down to get out at Roza Recreation Area boat launch.
-This is about a 31/2 hour float.
-There are very few mid-river obstacles at this point in the river and shoreline hazards are overgrown brush, rocks, and rock walls.
-Unless you are pulling out, avoid the shoreline.
-Peak season for floating is July through August when the temperatures soar.
+For those who prefer floating to fishing, the Yakima River provides a perfect, leisurely trip downstream whether on raft, tube or paddle board, with the dramatic canyon cliffs rising on both sides of the river.
+Most folks tend to put in at Umtanum Recreation Area.
+Plan to get out at Roza Recreation Area boat launch.
+The float takes about 3 1/2 hours, just perfect for a leisurely summer afternoon.
 Rill Adventures is your resource for all you need to enjoy a leisurely float or paddle on the upper or lower Yakima River.
-Check out a variety of three- to four-hour trips on their website reserve your raft, tube, kayak or SUP.
+Check out a variety of three- to four-hour trips on their website and reserve your raft, tube, kayak or SUP.

-Bumping Lake is located off Highway 410 along the Chinook Pass Scenic Byway.
+Another stunning mountain lake, Bumping Lake is located off Highway 410 along the Chinook Pass Scenic Byway.
 This lake was created naturally by glaciers and is fed by snowmelt.
-Expect cold water in the early summer.
-It’s surrounded by rugged mountain terrain, wetlands and old-growth conifer forests.
-There are campgrounds nearby, day use parking and a boat launch.
+Surrounded by rugged mountain terrain, wetlands and old-growth conifer forests, you’ll find campgrounds, day use parking and a boat launch.
 This is a great lake for swimming, kayaking, canoeing and SUP with picnic tables and fire pits along the south lake shore.

 The crystal clear Bumping Lake is at an elevation of more than 2,500 feet above sea level, with a year-round open fishing season.
 Good fishing for six- to nine-inch Kokanee starts in mid-May and there is a limit of 16 fish.
 Trolling or still fishing is popular and chumming is permitted.
 Rainbow and Cutthroat are also caught.
 You can enjoy fishing on the Bumping River below the lake following selective gear rules.
 Enjoy fair fishing for rainbow, plus whitefish only in winter season with fish from six to 12 inches.
 You’ll find good river access and campgrounds.